mech/Learning-Notes/Language/Clean Code/Design.md

 > Make visible the invisible and thus reveal core concepts.

+---

+> Expert can suggest abstraction that's just perfect, it is one of those things that you'll never discover yourself, but which is obvious in hindsight.

 * [The Wrong Abstraction](http://www.sandimetz.com/blog/2016/1/20/the-wrong-abstraction)

 > Your code is less concrete but more abstract - you've made it initially harder to understand in hopes that it will ultimately be easier to maintain.